OthmaneBlial/RAGify/DEPLOYMENT.md

 2. Ensures `cloudbuild.googleapis.com` and `run.googleapis.com` are enabled.
 3. Builds/pushes the dependency base image (unless `BUILD_BASE_IMAGE=never` or it already exists).
 4. Builds the final Docker image with `gcloud builds submit --build-arg BASE_IMAGE=...` so only app layers change.
+5. Generates a temporary env file with the merged/overridden variables.
-5. Deploys to Cloud Run with the environment variables pulled from `.env`.
+6. Deploys the container to Cloud Run (Gen2) with `sqlite+aiosqlite:///tmp/ragify.db` and `SERVE_FRONTEND_BUILD=true`.
-6. Prints the public service URL plus health & status endpoints for quick validation.
+7. Prints the public service URL plus health & status endpoints for quick validation.

 ## Verification Checklist